-Checking compressor wheel blades
+Checking the compressor wheel blades

 1. Remove the engine trim panel.